Scientists Mapped Where Emotions Live in Our Bodies And It Might Change Things

 Your Body Is Your First Language

-And it was talking.
+And it was trying to talk to you.

-Maybe it’s time to start remembering how to listen again.
+The body was the first language you ever spoke, and it feels like it’s time to start remembering how to listen again.

-And your body is the most honest narrator you’ll ever have.
+Your body is the most honest narrator you’ll ever have.

-Learning where emotions live isn’t about getting "rid" of feelings.
+Learning where emotions live isn’t about getting "rid" of feelings, it’s more about reconnecting to yourself; fully, wildly, and compassionately.

-Because no matter what the world tells you, your feelings were always meant to be felt.
+Because no matter what the world tells you, your feelings were always meant to be felt, and your body knew it all along.